Kartavya006/Notification-service/README.md

 ## 📌 Assumptions Made

 - The `userId` maps to contact info **manually**, not fetched from a user service.
+- Application properties all properties are on trial only
 - Twilio (Free Tier) only allows sending SMS to **verified phone numbers**.
 - Email is sent using **Gmail SMTP with App Passwords**, not OAuth.
 - All notifications are processed asynchronously using **RabbitMQ**.